drice89/slockify/README.md

 - Omniauth

 ## Deployment Instructions
+Ensure you have Ruby installed along with the 'rails' and 'bundler' gems

 Make sure you have postgresql installed and running and then clone the repository.
+`brew install libpq`
+`brew install postgresql`
+`brew services start postgresql`

 In the root directory, run
 `npm install`